HildoBijl/stepwise/packages/physics-core/src/Quantity/README.md

-# FloatUnit
+# Quantity

-The `FloatUnit` class represents a numerical quantity having a specific accuracy and a specific unit.
+The `Quantity` class represents a numerical quantity having a specific accuracy and a specific unit.
 An example is `2.0 km` or `2000.00 m`.

 ## Creation

-Setting up a new `FloatUnit` object can be done in various ways.
+Setting up a new `Quantity` object can be done in various ways.

 ```
-import { asFloatUnit, FloatUnit, asPrecisionNumber, asUnit } from '@step-wise/physics-core'
+import { asQuantity, Quantity, asPrecisionNumber, asUnit } from '@step-wise/physics-core'
-const c = new FloatUnit('2.99792458 * 10^8 m/s') // String, constructor
+const c = new Quantity('2.99792458 * 10^8 m/s') // String, constructor
-const h = asFloatUnit('6.62607015 * 10^-34 J * s') // String, function
+const h = asQuantity('6.62607015 * 10^-34 J * s') // String, function
-const k = asFloatUnit({ value: { number: 1.380649, significantDigits: 7, power: -23 }, unit: 'J / K'}) // Object, where value and unit can be strings, objects, etcetera.
+const k = asQuantity({ value: { number: 1.380649, significantDigits: 7, power: -23 }, unit: 'J / K'}) // Object, where value and unit can be strings, objects, etcetera.
-const pi = asFloatUnit(3.14159265358979) // Directly from a number or PrecisionNumber object.
+const pi = asQuantity(3.14159265358979) // Directly from a number or PrecisionNumber object.
 Will have no unit then.
 ```

-The resulting `FloatUnit` object has a variety of properties and methods.
+The resulting `Quantity` object has a variety of properties and methods.

 ## Display

-The `FloatUnit` has the same display functions as the `PrecisionNumber` object.
+The `Quantity` has the same display functions as the `PrecisionNumber` object.
 The most common ones are:

 ```
 console.log(c.str) // String representation